Crypto plunge is cautionary tale for public pension funds

 “There's just a lot of people out there, if they lose that pension it's over,” Harris said.
 “Some of these older retirees, I just do not know how they're surviving.”

-Associated Press writers Ken Sweet in New York and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.7 Agricultural Technology Stocks to Buy as Commodity Prices Remain Volatile
+Associated Press writers Ken Sweet in New York and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.

 .

-Note: This story has been corrected to show the value of the cryptocurrency purchase by the Houston Firefighters Relief and Retirement Fund was $25 million, not $15 million.7 Tech Stocks That Will Lead the Way in 2022